-Students continue on their fully-funded school rolls.
-Spending two days per week completing their secondary education to the highest possible level.
+Students continue on their school rolls.
+Coming together from 11 schools to spend two days per week completing their secondary education to the highest possible level.

 The schooling component of Future Skills College brings students from across Dundee and Angus to a dedicated facility within Dundee and Angus College, Gardyne Campus.

-Students continue to have access to a broad curriculum with a strong focus on English and Maths as well as Health and Wellbeing.
+Students continue to have access to a broad curriculum, but with a strong focus on English and Maths as well as Health and Wellbeing.

 Students take part in a wide range of activities to build their confidence, widen their experience and gain additional qualifications.
-This year all students participated in Growth Mindset workshops and the Youth Philanthropy Initiative.
+This year all students participated in Growth Mindset workshops as well as the Youth and Philanthropy Initiative (YPI).